jamashita/publikum/packages/monad/README.md

 ### `Try`

-`Try` enables to avoid this problem. `Try` describes that might succeed, or might fail.
+`Try` enables us to avoid this problem. `Try` describes that might succeed, or might fail.

 In general, `Try` is an abstract class, and it has 2 concrete classes, one is `Success` that describes that has an expected value, another is `Failure` that describes that has an unexpected value (mainly it would be an exception)